ethanmye-rs/ethanmyers/content/projects/VFD.md

 slug = 'vfd'

 +++
+The VFD in its florescent blue glory.
+{{< youtube wPKwINaOQmE >}}

 I was rummaging through some junk during my break from school and found some old audio equipment, complete with a VFD for a front panel.
 I have some spare time on my hands, so I set aside some time to try and get it working.
 Lo and behold, it's a commercial module -- a CU20025SCPB-T20A from Noritake Itron.
 This makes things way easier.

-If you just want to see the VFD in its florescent blue glory, [here](https://youtu.be/wPKwINaOQmE) is the YouTube video.

 ![T20A][one]